MicrosoftDocs/cloud-adoption-framework/docs/innovate/innovation-guide/ci-cd.md

 > - Regardless of industry, every organization is trying to do one thing: drive constant value generation.
 > - The focus on innovation is essentially a process to help your organization find new ways of generating value.
 > - Perhaps the greatest mistake organizations make repeatedly is trying to create new value by looking to technology for the answer.
-> - Sometimes the prevailing attitude is "if we just use more technology, we’ll see things improve."
+> - Sometimes the prevailing attitude is "if we just use more technology, we'll see things improve."
 However, innovation is first and foremost a people story.
 > - Innovation is about the combination of people and technology.

 Organizations that successfully innovate see vision, strategy, culture, unique potential, and capabilities as the foundational elements, then turn to technology with a specific purpose in mind.
 Every company is becoming a software company.
 Software engineer hiring is growing at faster rate outside the tech industry than inside, according to LinkedIn data.

 Innovation is achieved when organizations support their people to create the value they seek.
 One group of people that is a catalyst for innovation is your developers.
 Developers play an increasingly vital role in value creation and growth across every industry.
-Developers are the builders of our era, writing the world’s code and sitting at the heart of innovation.
+Developers are the builders of our era, writing the world's code and sitting at the heart of innovation.
 Innovative organizations build a culture that empowers developers to achieve more.

 # [Developer productivity](#tab/DeveloperProductivity)